 Respond With The Correct Words

 Text messages don’t come with unsubscribe links like regular emails.
-However, you can text automated text services commands to stop them from continually sending unsolicited messages to your SMS inbox.
+However, you can send automated text commands to stop them from continually sending unsolicited messages to your SMS inbox.

 The command you need to type depends on the automated service the vendor is using.
 Usually, they will tell you what to text to end communications with them in their first message to you.
 However, if they don’t, you’ll need to guess it.